-Recommendations-To help prevent and detect unauthorized, inappropriate, and unintended changes to its IT resources, the County needs to update its policies and procedures over its configuration management processes.
-The information below provides guidance and best practices to help the County achieve this objective.
+Recommendations-To help prevent and detect unauthorized, inappropriate, and unintended changes to its IT resources, the University needs to review its configuration management policies and procedures against current IT standards and best practices, update them where needed, and implement them University-wide, as appropriate.
+Further, the University should train staff on the policies and procedures.
+The information below provides guidance and best practices to help the University achieve this objective.

 - Establish and follow change management processes-For changes to IT resources, a change management process should be established for each type of change, including emergency changes and other changes that might not follow the normal change management process.
-Further, all changes should follow the applicable change management process and should be appropriately documented. - Perform security impact analysis-A security impact analysis should be performed when a change is requested and prior to change implementation. - Document testing-For changes, the testing procedures performed and results should be documented.
+Further, all changes should follow the applicable change management process and should be appropriately documented. - Review proposed changes-Proposed changes to IT resources should be reviewed for appropriateness and justification, including consideration of the change's security impact.